Climate change in Europe: Policies and legislation for mitigation

 In the summer of 2022 the leaders of the union adopted basic elements of the proposition of the European Commission aiming to reduce the emissions of the union by 61% by the year 2030.

 The European Commission predicted in 2020 that extra investment of €260 billion year, or around 2% of EU GDP, would be needed to meet the 2030 climate and energy objectives.
 Since then, the aim for reducing greenhouse gas emissions for the year 2030 has grown (from -40% to -55%), necessitating both more investment and the acceleration of some expenditures.

 Approximately 57% of EU businesses are investing in energy efficiency, 64% in reducing and recycling trash, and 32% in less polluting industries and technologies.
 Roughly 40% of businesses made investments in energy efficiency in 2021.
 About 90% of EU businesses previously made an effort to cut greenhouse gas emissions.
+In 2023, physical climate change risks were found to affect around 64% of EU businesses, with just 36% of those businesses taking action to adapt to these risks, through investments in preventing or limiting exposure.
+Only 13% of businesses purchased insurance to deal with climate-related losses.
+The largest proportion of firms citing weather events as affecting their operations was found in Spain, with 80%, Portugal 79% and Italy 73%.
+Denmark, Luxembourg and Latvia (firms) were found to have the fewest weather events affecting them.

+The Netherlands has the largest share of companies that have already invested in addressing climate change in the European Union, while Lithuania has the highest share of firms planned to invest in the next three years (following 2023).
+Cyprus and Greece have the lowest percentage of enterprises in terms of both investments made and planned investments.

+The European Union's key efforts are investments in energy efficiency (59%) and trash minimization and recycling (67%).